 In a lesson, the student is presented with a new way to do something.
 Sometimes, he or she may be invited to go back to the old way for a comparison.
 The student may be reluctant, or downright refuse!
 When there is an alternative, one is empowered with the grace of choice.

 Abstract knowledge of a choice is quite a different thing to having an experience of alternatives.
-Acknowledging there is a choice is essential, but the work remains to be able to make that choice in the very moment it is required.
-The Alexander Technique Teacher may be able to help the student in the lesson, but it is a skill is one which takes practice to acquire independence with.
+Acknowledging there is a choice is essential, but leaves remaining the work would enable us to make that choice in the very moment it is required.
+The Alexander Technique Teacher may be able to help the student in the lesson, but the skill of Alexander Technique takes practise to acquire independence with.